danvonk/danvonk.github.io/posts/2024-10-05-neutron-scattering-cuda-taskflow.md

 $$F(\bm{q}, t) = A(\bm{q}, t) \cdot A^{*} (\bm{q}, t)$$

 where $A^* (\bm{q}, t)$ is the complex conjugate of $A(\bm{q},t)$.
-However, in certain experiments, e.g. involving liquids, the sample may be _isotropic_, that is having no preferred orientation.
+However, in certain experiments, e.g. involving liquids, the sample may be _isotropic_, that is its properties are the same in all directions.
 Therefore, the scattering intensity becomes independent of the specific direction of $\bm{q}$ and only depends on the magnitude, which usually requires averaging the signal over all possible orientations of $\bm{q}$.
 Similarly, in experiments focusing on the dynamics of the system, such as _inelastic_ neutron